Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 #VIII.
 Fat Tails and Higher Moments

-The Taylor expansion of $\ln(1+R)$ assumes returns are approximately normal.
+The Taylor expansion of $\ln(1+R)$ does not assume normality; it is a local expansion that is useful when returns are small enough and the relevant moments exist.
 But financial returns live in Extremistan (Taleb’s term for domains governed by fat-tailed distributions), where extreme events are far more likely than the normal distribution predicts.

-Jean-Philippe Bouchaud pushed this critique further by arguing that the standard equilibrium picture of markets is too clean.
+Physicist Jean-Philippe Bouchaud pushed this critique further by arguing that the standard equilibrium picture of markets is too clean.
 His distinct contribution is to connect fat tails to market microstructure and crowd dynamics.
-Prices are shaped by crowding, feedback, market impact, and institutional structure, not just by tidy distributions around a stable mean.
-That matters because it means tail risk is not merely a statistical annoyance.
-It is built into how markets actually work.
+Prices are shaped by crowding, feedback, market impact, and institutional structure, as well as by distributions around a stable mean.
+Tail risk is built into how markets actually work, not merely a statistical annoyance.

 When returns are fat-tailed, higher moments matter.
 The cleanest way to see that is to expand the logarithm directly around $R=0$.
 For $|R|<1$,